WWDYL/Night-Watch/README.md

+# Simple Network Traffic Flow Generator
-This is a simple Network Packet Capturer.
+This repository is a simple implement of NG-MON, which lacks most features.